Transport in Novi Sad

-This is an article about the transport infrastructure of Novi Sad.
+This is an article about the transport infrastructure of Novi Sad, Serbia.

 Roads

 Novi Sad is connected by a motorway to Belgrade to the south-east and to Subotica and Hungary to the north.
 The city has 369 km of roads as of 2004.
 The main arteries in the city are the 3 km long Liberation Boulevard, the Europe Boulevard, Futoška Road, and Temerinska Road.

 Bridges

 As of 2024, there are twelve bridges in Novi Sad municipal area.
 Eight bridges (six in service) cross the Danube-Tisa-Danube Canal, and four cross the Danube river.
 Throughout history, many bridges were built and then destroyed during the many wars in this region.

 Danube Bridges

 These are current bridges over river Danube (from west):